Basic Skills

 To enable it:

-• Log the metric you want to monitor using log() method.
+callback. - Log the metric you want to monitor using

-• Init the callback, and set monitor to the logged metric of your choice.
+to the logged metric of your choice. - Set the

-• Set the mode based on the metric needs to be monitored.
+based on the metric needs to be monitored. - Pass the

 from lightning.pytorch.callbacks.early_stopping import EarlyStopping